-ENGL 200 Advanced Composition and Technical Writing (3 semester hours)
+ENGL 200 - Advanced Composition and Technical Writing

-Prerequisites: Minimum of 30 earned semester hours including GEND 102, ENGL 105 or 106 and COMM 110
+Prerequisites: Minimum of 30 earned semester hours including GEND 102, ENGL 105 or ENGL 106 and COMM 110

 Description: This course introduces the student to technical communication and prepares the student for designing and producing technical documents.
 Practice strategies are used for effective professional and technical writing to produce documents in various formats with attention to clarity and design.
-Offered each semester, annually.
+Offered Each semester, annually.

-ENGL 300 English Language Literature (3 semester hours)
+ENGL 300 - English Language Literature

-Prerequisites: ENGL 105 or 106
+Prerequisites: ENGL 200

 Description: This course covers original literature written in the English language.
 The student studies the exemplary works of literary genres, the author(s), elements of the genre, and the historical context within which the genres developed, in order to understand the connection between the works in a genre and that the history of people leads to such a body of work.
-Offered Spring Semester and Summer Semester, annually.
+Offered Spring and Summer Semester, annually.

-ENGL 305 The Art of the Narrative (3 semester hours)
+ENGL 305 - The Art of the Narrative

-Prerequisites: ENGL 105 or 106 and GEND 102
+Prerequisites: ENGL 105 or ENGL 106 and GEND 102

 Description: In this course the student will study the structure of narrative by exploring how stories take shape in the five art forms of poetry, fiction, non-fiction, drama, and film.
 The student examines the unique elements of each of these forms of art and also how the art forms borrow elements from each other.
 The course also explores how the structure of a narrative both creates and enhances the narrative's meaning.
 This exploration includes viewing narratives from five literary perspectives: formalist, historical, psychological, archetypal/mythological, and reader-response.
 Coursework will include creative as well as analytical writing.
-Offered as needed.
+Offered As needed.

-ENGL 310 Creative Writing (3 semester hours)
+ENGL 310 - Creative Writing